James-Wirth/hot-jupiter/README.md

 [![Python 3.11](https://img.shields.io/badge/Python-3.11-blue.svg)](https://www.python.org/downloads/release/python-3110/)

 **HotJupiter** is a Monte-Carlo simulation package for studying Hot Jupiter formation in dense globular clusters via high-e migration.
-We have used the [REBOUND](https://github.com/hannorein/rebound) code with the IAS15 numerical integrator to simulate the dynamical evolution of planetary systems due to stellar perturbation.
+We have used the [REBOUND](https://github.com/hannorein/rebound) code with the IAS15 numerical integrator to simulate the dynamical evolution of planetary systems due to stellar perturbation over Gyr timescales.

 The final states of planetary systems are categorized into five unique outcomes: